jazzmcpegamer/NoBanPE/README.md

 # NoBanPE
-A simple pocketmine plugin that blocks certain players from getting banned.
+A simple pocketmine plugin that prevents certain players from getting banned.